Listen to Elena’s interview about her immigration to Canada.She is the child in the middle with the little sailor hat.

 Strict – demanding that people obey rules or behave in a certain way

-Frostbite – a condition in which part of your body (such as your fingers or toes) freezes or almost freezes
+Frostbite – a medical condition where part of the body freezes (I.e fingers and toes)

-Tough – [təf] very hard to do or deal with
+Tough – [təf] very hard to handle or very hard to do

 Easier – not hard